sequentech/documentation/docs/advanced-elections/parent-children-elections.md

 [children_election_info](election-creation.md#election-children_election_info)
 for details.

-In reality, the questions set in the parent election are not used for much.
-For results' consolidation in the parent election you could just use the appropiate [Results Config Pipes](election-creation.md#results-config-pipes) to clone the election from the subelections.
+In reality, the questions set in the parent election are not used for much because voters will only vote in the children elections.
+For results' consolidation in the parent election we could just use the appropiate [Results Config Pipes](election-creation.md#results-config-pipes) to clone the election from the subelections.
 We will do something similar later on.
 Note however that it's  required for all election to be created with at least one question.

-What follows is a more is the same JSON configuration but we only sketched the information regarding the virtual elections and [results config pipes](election-creation.md#results-config-pipes):
+What follows is the same JSON configuration but we only sketched the information regarding the virtual elections and
+[results config pipes](election-creation.md#results-config-pipes):

 ```json title="university_elections_2.json"